First passage percolation on the exponential of two-dimensional branching random walk: Introduction

 \subsection{Main ideas of our approach}

-Our approach is inspired by the rescaling argument employed in the proof of the connectivity of fractal percolation process \cite{CCD88, DM90, Chayes95}, the idea of which went back to \cite{ACCFR}.
+Our approach is inspired by the rescaling argument employed in the proof of connectivity for the fractal percolation process \cite{CCD88, DM90, Chayes95}, the idea of which went back to \cite{ACCFR}.
 For the purpose of induction, we will in fact work with crossings through a rectangle rather than a square.
 In what follows, we should consider $\gamma$ as a small positive number (but fixed as $N \to \infty$).